 Hopefully all this talk of paid survey scams doesn’t scare you away from paid surveys as a whole.
 There are a few bad apples in every bunch, but if you trust your instincts and you should be fine.

-If you’re looking for a safe-haven you can always turn to our list of paid survey programs.
-The list features only legitimate programs that pay, plus there are a ton of useful tips and real reviews from people like you.
+If you’re looking for a safe-haven you can always turn to our paid survey site reviews featuring only legitimate paid survey sites that pay.
+Plus there are a ton of useful tips and real reviews from people like you.

 Good luck, hope this helps you stay safe and earn more money.